ProjectLibertyLabs/siwa/docs/src/SignatureGeneration.md

 # Authentication URL Signature

-Most applications skip all of this and just generate their required signature from [TBD](#todo).
+Most applications skip all of this and just [generate the login request payload and signature](./Generate.md).

 ## Step 1: Create the Payload for Signing